Skip to main content Skip to navigation

 Assessment 2 Student Devised Assessment made up of a ‘Creative Piece’ and an ‘Accompanying Piece’ (up to 1500 words)

-The Creative Piece offers students the chance to display their critical engagement with the themes and theories of the module and consider how they might practically apply what they have learned in a medium of their own choosing.
-The Piece could be a story, workshop, presentation, blog, comic, painting, video, piece of academic writing, dance, website, poem, song, learning resource, collage, diary etc. There is no ‘right’ way to present but the form of the Piece should have a demonstrable relationship to the ideas behind it.
-The Creative Piece should be supported by an accompanying explanation which critically engages with different theories concerning the links between genetics and society and demonstrates an awareness of how theories are signalled and put into practice by the Piece.
+The SDA offers students the chance to display their critical engagement with the themes and theories of the module and consider how they might practically apply what they have learned in a medium of their own choosing.
+The SDA could be a story, workshop, presentation, blog, comic, painting, video, piece of academic writing, dance, website, poem, song, learning resource, collage, diary etc. There is no ‘right’ way to present but the form of the SDA should have a demonstrable relationship to the ideas behind it.
+The developed piece will be supported by an accompanying explanation which critically engages with different theories explored by the student.

 The assignments are weighted equally (50% each).